-Lets face it as with most things in life, theres no simple solution.
-If you want to expand your practice, its going to take time, investments and patience.
-Be mentally prepared to invest an average of 10 percent of your gross monthly income if youre really set on making an impact with your advertising.
+Let's face it: as with most things in life, there's no simple solution.
+If you want to expand your practice, it's going to take time, investments, and patience.
+Be mentally prepared to invest an average of 10 percent of your gross monthly income if you're really set on making an impact with your advertising.
 You can try nearly every marketing technique under the sun.
-You may find out that advertising your practice on the radio increased your practice by 15 patients in April, and then have only one new patient in May its a constant trial and error process.
-So be creative, try different outlets and dont be afraid to try something new.
-And in order to successfully identify what marketing techniques are working for your dental office, track your results and engage your front office staff to ask new patients how they heard about your office.
+You may find out that advertising your practice on the radio increased your practice by 15 patients in April, and then have only one new patient in May.
+It's a constant trial and error process.
+So be creative, try different outlets and don't be afraid to do something new.
+And to successfully identify what marketing techniques are working for your dental office, track your results and engage your front office staff to ask new patients how they heard about your office.

-If you dont have an Internet presence, youre missing out!
+If you don't have an Internet presence, you're missing out!
 Our world, like it or not, operates nearly entirely online.
 Did you know that when determining whether to purchase a product or service, people generally have completed 58 percent of the buying process before they contact you?
-Now more than ever, people are doing their homework and finding information online and on social media outlets yes, that means places like Facebook and Twitter.
-Your practice needs a website somewhere that prospective patients can go check you out before they check in at your office.
+Now more than ever, people are doing their homework and finding information online and on social media outlets: yes, that means places like Facebook and Twitter.
+Your practice needs a website somewhere that prospective patients can go to "check you out" before they "check in" at your office.

-With all the fees your patients have to pay, theyre going to flock to you if you give them anything for a discount, or my heaven, for free!
+With all the fees your patients pay, they're going to flock to you if you give them anything for a discount, or my heaven, for free!
 So why not make them feel a little special and do just that?
-Hosting a free cleaning day, for example, will definitely bring traffic through your door.
+Hosting a "free cleaning day" for example, will definitely bring traffic through your door.

-Now youre probably thinking, If I give away a free cleaning to eight patients in one day, isnt that a loss to me?
-Well, think of it this way you know the bulk of the cost coming out of your pocket is your hygienists salary, an average of $25 an hour.
-If youre utilizing the 10 percent of your gross profit for advertising practice, chances are youre spending quite a bit more each month than the $200 to $300 it will cost you to have a free cleaning day.
+Now you're probably thinking, "if I give away a free cleaning to eight patients in one day, isn't that a loss to me?"
+Well, think of it this way: you know the bulk of the cost coming out of your pocket is your hygienist's salary, an average of $25 an hour.
+If you're utilizing the 10 percent of your gross profit for advertising practice, chances are you're spending quite a bit more each month than the $200 to $300 it will cost you to have a free cleaning day.
 Getting patients in your office is more than half the battle.
 Give them that great cleaning that will encourage them to tell their friends and family.
-Once you know theyve had a great experience, send them on their merry way and ask them to write a nice review for you - *insert tip #3 here*.
-While you have them in your office, its a great time to talk to them about other dental services you offer, too!
-Establishing trust, offering them a service for free, and by creating as positive in-office experience, these free cleaning clients can quickly turn into new, loyal patients.
+Once you know they've had a great experience, send them on their merry way and ask them to write a nice review for you.
+As I said before, people will talk.
+While you have them in your office, it's a great time to talk to them about other dental services you offer, too!
+Establishing trust, offering them a service for free, and creating a positive in-office experience, can quickly turn these “free cleaning clients” into new, loyal patients.

-If these tips didnt give you a direct course of action, hopefully youve taken away some ideas to consider in the future for your practice.
+If these tips don't give you a direct course of action, hopefully you take away some ideas to consider in the future for your practice.
 As cliché as it might sound, the sky is the limit, especially when it comes to smart ways to market your business.